 (b) the Board is reasonably satisfied that the Member is unlikely, because of ill-health (whether physical or mental), ever again to engage in gainful employment for which the Member is reasonably qualified by education, training or experience.

 [Regulation 118 inserted in Gazette 13 Apr 2007 p.
-1655-6.]
+1655-6; amended in Gazette 1 Apr 2008 p.
+1284-5.]

 119. Member with preserved benefit who again becomes a worker